VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Program Program is a series of courses (units of competency) of vocational education and training, or the modules of a VET accredited course / program that combine to become a qualification from an accredited Training Package or skill set.

-Recognition of prior learning (RPL): Recognition of prior learning (RPL) means an assessment process that assesses an individual's formal, non-formal and in-formal learning to determine the extent to which that individual meets the requirements specified in the Training Package or VET accredited courses.
+Recognition of prior learning (RPL) An assessment process that involves assessment of an individual’s relevant prior learning and experience (including skills and knowledge obtained through formal and informal learning) to determine the extent to which the individual meets requirements specified in the training product.

-Skill Set Skill Set means a single unit of competency or a combination of units of competency from a Training Package that link to a licensing or regulatory requirement or a defined industry need.
+Skill Set A single unit of competency or a combination of units of competency from a Training Package that links to a licensing or regulatory requirement or a defined industry need.

-Statement of attainment A statement of attainment recognises that one or more accredited units has been achieved.
+Statement of attainment A statement of attainment recognises that one or more accredited units have been achieved.

 VET accredited course VET accredited course means a course accredited by the VET regulator in accordance with the Standards of VET Accredited Courses.